Tuning Monte Carlo Generators: The Perugia Tunes: Abstract

 \section{Abstract}

 We present 9 new tunes of the $p_\perp$-ordered shower and underlying-event model in \textsc{Pythia} 6.4.
 These ``Perugia'' tunes update and supersede the older ``S0'' family.
 The data sets used to constrain the models include hadronic $Z^0$ decays at LEP, Tevatron min-bias data at 630, 1800, and 1960 GeV, Tevatron Drell-Yan data at 1800 and 1960 GeV, and SPS min-bias data at 200, 546, and 900 GeV.
 In addition to the central parameter set, called ``Perugia 0'', we introduce a set of 8 related ``Perugia variations'' that attempt to systematically explore soft, hard, parton density, and colour structure variations in the theoretical parameters.
-Based on these variations, a best-guess prediction of the charged track multiplicity in inelastic, nondiffractive minimum-bias events at the LHC is made.
-Note that these tunes can only be used with \textsc{Pythia} 6, not with \textsc{Pythia} 8. \textbf{Note:} this report was updated in March 2011 with a new set of variations, collectively labeled ``Perugia 2011'', that are optimized for matching applications and which also take into account some lessons from the early LHC data.
-In order not to break the original text, these are described separately in Appendix \ref{app:2011}.
+Based on these variations, a best-guess prediction of the charged track multiplicity in inelastic, non-diffractive minimum-bias events at the LHC is made.
+Note that these tunes can only be used with \textsc{Pythia} 6, not with \textsc{Pythia} 8. \textbf{Note:} this report was updated in March 2011 with a new set of variations, collectively labelled ``Perugia 2011'', that are optimized for matching applications and which also take into account some lessons from the early LHC data.
+In order not to break the original text, these are described separately in Appendix \ref{app:2011}. \textbf{Note 2:} a subsequent ``Perugia 2012'' update is described in Appendix \ref{app:2012}.